 Jamie M.

 Jamie has spent 20 years teaching middle school English, Social Studies, and Math in Massachusetts, Egypt, Malaysia, Uganda, Connecticut, and Vermont.
-As part of his Masters of Education, Jamie completed a NOLS semester program that further developed his love of the outdoors, athletic pursuits, and experiential education.
+As part of his Master’s of Education, Jamie completed a NOLS semester program that further developed his love of the outdoors, athletic pursuits, and experiential education.
 Jamie believes in celebrating learners’ stories, identifying their strengths and interests, and utilizing connections to nurture growth.
 Jamie currently volunteers at King Street Center, joyfully tutoring kindergarteners and first graders.
 Additionally, Jamie is rekindling and nurturing his culinary love by rising in the mornings to bake at a downtown restaurant.
-For life balance, Jamie bikes the many paved and gravel roads of Vermont and participates in mutually beneficial walks with his family’s 12 year old happy canine.
+For life balance, Jamie enjoys biking the many paved and gravel roads of Vermont.

 Kyler S.